ChibiOS/ChibiOS/readme.txt

 - OPT: Alternative, non-inlined and more compact, implementations for port_lock() and port_unlock() in the Cortex-M3 port when CH_OPTIMIZE_SPEED is FALSE.
-- OPT: Improved ready list and priority ordered lists code, some space saved.
+- OPT: Improved ready list and priority ordered lists code, some space saved, better context switch performance.
 - Modified the test thread function to return the global test result flag.
 - Removed testcond.c|h and moved the test cases into testmtx.c.
 Mutexes and condvars have to be tested together.